Tor Ole Skullerud: Molde

-On 13 January 2014, he was presented as Ole Gunnar Solskjær's successor as head coach of Molde FK.
+On 13 January 2014, he was presented as Ole Gunnar Solskjær's successor as head coach of Molde.
 His first season with Molde was an instant success, winning the double as winners of both the league title and the Norwegian Cup, the club's first ever double.
 Molde won the league with an eleven-point gap down to main rivals Rosenborg, and their 71 points was a new record for most points in the league.
 On 1 July 2015, Molde announced that Skullerud had decided not to continue as head coach at Molde after the 2015 season due to family reasons.
 After a run of mediocre results, culminating with Molde being eliminated by Dinamo Zagreb in the third qualifying round for the 2015–16 UEFA Champions League on 4 August, Skullerud was sacked on 6 August 2015.